ysucomputerclub/constitution/README.md

 In the case of an officer Withdrawal or removal, the President (or Vice-President if the President withdrew or was removed) must immediately begin the Officer Selection process as per Article IV Section 3 to fill the role for the rest of the original officer's term.

-## Article V. Financial Procedures
+## Article VI.
+Financial Procedures

 ### Section 1.
 Financial Transactions

 All monies belonging to this organization shall be deposited and disbursed through a bank account established for this organization at the Student Organization Finance Center and/or the Fiscal Office at YSU.
 All funds must be deposited within 24 hours after collection.
 The Treasurer or President must approve and sign expenditures before payment.
 In the absence of both officers the remaining officers must review said expenditures with the faculty advisor.
 The Treasurer and President shall also maintain faculty advisor approval of fundraising, fundraising practices, expenses, and expense practices.

-## Article VI.
+## Article VII.
 Advisor Expectations

-1. The advisor to YSU CC shall be a YSU employee as defined by the Human Resources Department.
+1. The advisor to YCC shall be a YSU employee as defined by the Human Resources Department.
 The advisor shall be willing to obtain an appropriate level of experience, resource information and knowledge related to the mission, purpose and activities of the organization.
 2. The advisor shall regularly attend executive and general meetings.
 They shall be available for consultation outside of these meetings.
 3. The advisor shall assist the organization with the development of goals and objectives for the academic year.
 The advisor shall also assist the organization with event planning and facilitation.
 When necessary, the advisor shall be willing to attend events when necessary as identified through the planning process.
 4. The advisor shall be aware of the University student rules and shall assist the organization with adherence to these expectations.

-## Article VII.
+## Article VIII.
 Amendments and Revisions

 This constitution may be amended at any time by three-fifths vote of the officers, as determined by a public vote in a regular meeting.
 The constitution is reviewed annually and subject to the approval of the Department of Student Programming.